boshmoq/drpulatov.uz/README.md

 # drpulatov.uz
-Dental clinic website for Dr. Pulatov (drpulatov.uz).
-Built with PHP and integrated with a Telegram bot for online appointment booking.
+Simple and functional dental clinic website for Dr. Pulatov.
+Patients can book appointments directly through the site, with submissions instantly delivered via a Telegram bot notification.
+Built with PHP and designed for real-world clinical use.

+Website: drpulatov.uz
+Telegram bot: t.me/drpulatov_bot